dcooper2/FB_Project/README.md

 General notes:
--session User will be referred to as "LoginUser" when attemption to .getAttribute(), but the variable can be renamed as you like as long as its consistent throughout that jsp
+- session User will be referred to as "LoginUser" when attemption to .getAttribute(), but the variable can be renamed as you like as long as its consistent throughout that jsp
+- cannot add new wall posts on profile.jsp due to missing post.jsp